Elizdam/LITA-CLASSDOCUMENTATION/README.md

 ### Tools used.
 -Microsoft excel for data cleaning,analysis and visualisation.
--SQL-Structured query language for querying of data.
+-SQL-Structured query language for querying of data
--Gihub for portfolio building
+-